DLR-RM/rafcon-task-planner-plugin/index.md

 ## GitHub
-Here is the GitHub repository of the [RAFCON task planner plugin](https://github.com/DLR-RM/rafcon-task-planner-plugin).
+Here is the GitHub repository of the [RAFCON Task Planner Plugin](https://github.com/DLR-RM/rafcon-task-planner-plugin).

 ## PyPi
 The Plugin is also available on PyPi: <br>